eduardtomasek/codex-dev-stack/README.md

 - your projects stay on the host machine
 - the container has a persistent home directory for logins and tool config
 - switching between LLM providers is simple
-- optional `agentmemory` wiring can be enabled for Codex and OpenCode
+- optional `agentmemory` MCP wiring and server runtime can be enabled for Codex and OpenCode
 - GrepAI embeddings can run locally through Ollama
 - the environment is usable immediately after container startup